Introduction

 Sprint goals

-- Grow photo/video UGC share to at least 25% of reviews.
+- Increase photo/video share to at least 25% of total reviews.

-- Tie review activity directly to loyalty program engagement.
+- Link review activity directly to loyalty program participation.

 Sprint actions (executive summary)

-- Week 1–2: Audit current flows, choose timing windows, and design email/SMS templates.
+- Week 1–2: Audit and design: Review current flows and update templates.

-- Week 3–4: Configure review widget on product pages and enable photo/video uploads.
+- Week 3–4: Configure widgets: Enable photo/video uploads on product pages.

 Measuring Success Beyond Review Count

-- Increase in average order value and repeat purchase rate tied to loyalty activity from reviewers.
+- Increases in AOV and repeat purchase rates from your reviewers.

 How Growave Helps You Shift the Percentage Up

-We built Growave to help merchants turn retention into a growth engine — not to add more tools to manage.
-With an integrated retention platform, you can:
+Growave is built to turn retention into a growth engine without adding complexity.
+With our integrated platform, you can:

-- Reduce tech overhead by replacing multiple point solutions with one vendor that handles loyalty, reviews & UGC, referrals, wishlists, and shoppable social.
+- Replace multiple point solutions with one vendor for loyalty, reviews, UGC, and referrals.

-- Use built-in analytics to measure review submission rate by cohort and attribute revenue lifts to review-driven social proof.
+- Use built-in analytics to measure success by cohort.

-If you want to experiment with combining loyalty and reviews to boost submission rates, explore our loyalty features or learn how to collect social reviews and UGC.
-For Shopify merchants who want a fast path to setup, you can install from the Shopify App Store and start configuring your review and loyalty flows.
+Explore our loyalty features or learn to collect social reviews and UGC.
+For a fast setup, install from the Shopify App Store and start raising your review rates today.

 Common Questions Merchants Ask (Answered Simply)